promegadesign/nebula_source/content/docs/email-style-guide/email-styles.md

 ---

 ## Font Family
-For all email messages, please **use Arial as the font family**.
+For all email messages, **use Arial as the font family**.

 Arial is a default web & system font.
 By using Arial, it assures that our emails are consistent and display as expected on multiple platforms.

 {{< codepen id="abfa2d68e52265f397dd0bc3511e8a54" height="450px" >}}

 ## Type Styles
-Please use these default type styles to assures that our emails are consistent and display as expected on multiple platforms.
+se these default type styles to assures that our emails are consistent and display as expected on multiple platforms.

 **To view the latest email type styles, refer to the “Promega Main Template” in Dynamics for Marketing (D4M).**